Taxes for U.S. Owners of Canadian Property

 U.S. Citizens Selling Canadian Property

 Sale of Canadian Real Estate: Capital gains realized by a US person on the sale of any Canadian real property interest, regardless if it has been rented, will attract Canadian and US tax.
-One half of capital gains are subject to Canadian tax for all investors.
-IRS form 1116 should be filed to claim a foreign tax credit for the Canadian tax.
+One-half of capital gains are subject to Canadian tax for all investors.
+IRS forms should be filed to claim a foreign tax credit for the Canadian tax.
 CRA Information Circular IC 72-17R6 outlines the procedures concerning the disposition of Canadian real estate held by non-residents of Canada.
 Section 116 of the ITA prescribes a prepayment of 25% on the estimated capital gain on land and building (excluding selling expenses).
 There is a 50% withholding on recapture of CCA.